 MBTiles are used on some other devices, such as the Trail Tech Voyager Pro.

-To export the files, first click the link in the Print menu so that the tile export page will open in a new tab.
+To export the files, first click Print icon on the left side of the map viewer so that the tile print page will open in a new tab.
 This tab will show the map area you were just viewing and will have a red box that looks very similar to the print box.
 At the top left of the page is a drop-down menu to choose why type of print function you want to use.

 Adjust the size of the red box to designate the area of the map that you would like to download tiles to cover.
 The box will only adjust to set ratios because the tile sizes are fixed.